 Making a Standby Schedule

 There are multiple ways to make a standby schedule.
 If you enter a resource and schedule time that is not available, you will be presented with a checkbox for making this a standby schedule.
-See brown section in image below.
 To continue to make the standby, check the checkbox and click 'Make Schedule.'

 Confirming a Standby Schedule

-If the resource and entire time frame become available and your standby schedule was on level 1, your schedule will become the primary schedule, and you will have a chance to confirm.
-If this is the case, an automated email message will be set to your primary email address and the schedule will show on the line with the resource name and the schedule outlined in red.
-Upon log-in, you will be directed to a list view showing the schedule that needs to be confirmed.
-See image below.
-To confirm your standby, press the button labeled 'Push to Confirm.'
+If the resource and entire time frame become available and your standby schedule was first*, your schedule will become the primary schedule, and you will have a chance to confirm.
+If this is the case, an automated email message will be sent to your primary email address and the schedule will be outlined in red - as indicated in the key.
+To confirm your standby, click the schedule and click the 'Confirm this schedule' button.

-If you do not confirm your schedule within the allotted time frame, it will be cancelled.
+If you do not confirm your schedule within the allotted time frame (as defined on the Schedule Policy page), it will be cancelled.